danielsaisani/pre-game-analysis/logbook.md

             - Dockerfile for frontend
         ### Docker compose file
             - Docker compose file to start both containers on proper ports and expose port 3000 for frontend
+        ### Custom CLI tooling
+            - Add command to restart entire cluster of docker containers and start from scratch by deleting previous docker containers
 # Thoughts

 - venues.csv - IDs and names of a few local cricket grounds